 Pharm.D.
 Six-year Entry Level Curriculum Requirements

-Six-year Entry Level Pharm.D.
-Curriculum Requirements.
+Six-year Entry Level Curriculum Requirements.
 A total of 203 credits is required for graduation.
-Proficiency in American Red Cross standard first aid, community CPR, and physical assessment (PHP 900) is also expected of each student prior to initiating advanced pharmacy practice experiences.
+Proficiency in American Red Cross standard first aid and community CPR are also expected of each student prior to initiating advanced pharmacy practice experiences.

 Experiential Rotations.
 Introductory and advanced pharmacy practice experiential rotations may be scheduled at a distance from the Kingston campus.
 These rotations contribute importantly to the depth and breadth of the experiential program.
 While the college makes every effort to accommodate student requests regarding rotations, students should anticipate having some rotations assigned at a distance.
 For these rotations, students are responsible for their costs of transportation and housing if needed.

 Criminal Background Checks.
 All students must undergo a criminal background check annually during the professional (P1 to P4) years of the program using the College’s approved vendor.
 The criminal background check must be completed prior to the fall semester of each professional year and before any Introductory Pharmacy Practice Experience (IPPE) is initiated.
 Many hospitals, clinical facilities, and other professional sites that participate in both the IPPE and advanced pharmacy practice experience (APPE) programs require certification that students have a clear criminal record (or a criminal record which, due to the timing or nature of the criminal behavior, or the relevant circumstances, does not, in the judgment of the site preclude the student’s participation in the practicum experience at their site) prior to initiating pharmacy practice experiences.
 Students with criminal records, therefore, should be aware that their criminal record may preclude their participation in clinical experiences at some sites, and as as a result, their progression to meet the degree requirements may be impeded.